server-os/server-image/README.md

 of development is done this way, it's still important to always test a full build at the end.

-The top-level tool `./tools/build_illumos` in the smartos-live repository will execute an incremental nightly(1ONBLD) build.
+The top-level tool `./tools/build_illumos` in the server-image repository will execute an incremental nightly(1ONBLD) build.
 This will perform the same actions as if you removed the `0-illumos-stamp` and ran `gmake 0-illumos-stamp` at the top-level.
 However, manually invoking it